Person filing a CFPB complaint online against a lender on a laptop

 What Types of Complaints Does the CFPB Accept?

-Covered products include: mortgages, personal and installment loans, payday and title loans, credit cards, student loans, vehicle loans, bank accounts, prepaid cards, money transfers, and debt collection practices.
+Covered products include mortgages, personal and installment loans, payday and title loans, credit cards, student loans, vehicle loans, bank accounts, prepaid cards, money transfers, and debt collection practices.
 The bureau also accepts complaints about credit reporting agencies such as Equifax, Experian, and TransUnion.
-If a debt collector is violating the Fair Debt Collection Practices Act (FDCPA), a CFPB complaint is one of your strongest options — and you can learn more about what collectors are legally permitted to do in our guide on debt collector workplace calls and your legal rights.
+If a debt collector is violating the Fair Debt Collection Practices Act (FDCPA), a CFPB complaint is one of your strongest options.
+You can learn more about what collectors are legally permitted to do in our guide on debt collector workplace calls and your legal rights.

 What the CFPB Cannot Help With